A relaxed weekend in vibrant Berlin

 Nothing beats visiting a place on foot when it comes to learning about its history and at the same time getting a local feel.

 The new Berlin free 2,5 h walking guided tour, at 14 from Starbucks at the Brandenburg gate.

-The Brandenburg tor gate, symbol of division during WWII
+The Brandenburg tor gate, a symbol of division during WWII

-One of the 18 gates in the past.1814 after Napoleon is defeated the Prussians bring Victoria statue and name it as Parisian square, to have victory over Paris
+One of the 18 gates in the past.1814 after Napoleon is defeated the Prussians bring the Victoria statue and name it Parisian Square, to have victory over Paris

-The Holocaust memorial, in memory of the holocaust it opened in 2005.
-A design competition won by architect
+The Holocaust Memorial, in memory of the Holocaust, opened in 2005.
+A design competition won by an architect

-A cemetery looking like area, full of narrow lanes with blocks of stone giving sensations of loss as a message of this event.
+A cemetery-looking like an area, full of narrow lanes with blocks of stone gives sensations of loss as a message of this event.